-Stella rooflights are ideal for installation in any project but especially period properties, Listed buildings, barn conversions or areas where flush fitting, low profile design, glazing is required.
+Stella rooflights and skylights are ideal for installation in any project but especially period properties, Listed buildings, barn conversions or areas where flush fitting, low profile design, glazing is required.
 What differentiates a Stella Conservation Rooflight from the others and makes it the most authentic is our attention to detail and the use of natural materials.

 All Stella rooflights are bespoke made to suit your conservation property.